Rhubarb Muffins

 • 1/4 teaspoon cinnamon

-In a microwave safe bowl, melt the butter in microwave in ten-second increments until melted.
+MIX THE WET INGREDIENTS BY HAND In a microwave safe bowl, melt the butter in microwave in ten-second increments until melted.
 Whisk in the buttermilk, this will cool the butter down so not to cook the egg.
 Whisk in the egg and vanilla.

-In a second bowl, smash the brown sugar with the back of a spoon to remove any lumps or tiny clumps.
+MIX THE DRY INGREDIENTS & RHUBARB BY HAND In a second bowl, smash the brown sugar with the back of a spoon to remove any lumps or tiny clumps.
 Stir in the flour, baking powder, baking soda, salt, cinnamon and nutmeg until completely combined.
 Stir in the rhubarb, this coats the pieces with flour so they won't sink to the bottom of the muffins.
 Create a well in the center of the dry ingredients.

-With two spoons, one to scoop and one to scrape, or a large cookie scoop, fill the muffin trays.
+FILL THE MUFFIN CUPS With two spoons, one to scoop and one to scrape, or a large cookie scoop, fill the muffin trays.

-In a small bowl, stir together raw sugar and 1/4 teaspoon cinnamon, use a spoon to sprinkle over the muffin tops.
+SPRINKLE THE CINNAMON-SUGAR TOPPING In a small bowl, stir together raw sugar and 1/4 teaspoon cinnamon, use a spoon to sprinkle over the muffin tops.

-Bake for 20 to 25 minutes until tops are crisp and a toothpick inserted into the center of a muffin comes out clean.
-Let cool for at least 10 minutes, then use a slim fork or knife or something similar to help gently lift the muffins out of the muffin tins.
+COOL A BIT Let cool for at least 10 minutes, then use a slim fork or knife or something similar to help gently lift the muffins out of the muffin tins.

-ALANNA's TIPS My favorite muffin recipes are the ones that for twelve muffins, combine a half stick of butter (versus the whole stick in many richer recipes that produce cupcake-like muffins) and call for an "acidic" dairy like buttermilk, sour cream or Greek yogurt.
+ALANNA's TIPS My favorite muffin recipes are the ones that for twelve muffins, first call for a half stick of butter (versus the whole stick in many richer recipes that produce cupcake-like muffins) and second call for an "acidic" dairy like buttermilk, sour cream or Greek yogurt.
+Like this one!
 No whole-wheat pastry flour?
 Use a 50:50 blend of all-purpose flour and whole-wheat flour.
 All all-purpose works too but you do lose some of the appealing nutty color and taste.
 Rhubarb Muffins feel "naked" without a sugary coating on top, just an extra tablespoon.
 I love the look and texture of raw sugar, a less-processed sugar, but again, regular granulated sugar is fine too.
 I recommend Penzey's Cake Spice (and its newer Baking Spice) all the time – and have for at least fifteen years, maybe longer.
 Any time that cinnamon is called for, Cake Spice and Baking Spice add a noticeably brighter taste.
 People always ask, "What's that spice?"

-NUTRITION INFORMATION Per Muffin: 118 Calories; 4g Tot Fat; 3g Sat Fat; 28mg Cholesterol; 239mg Sodium; 18g Carb; 1g Fiber; 14g Sugar; 2g Protein WEIGHT WATCHERS POINTS Old Points 2.5 & PointsPlus 3 & SmartPoints 6 & Freestyle 6
+NUTRITION INFORMATION Per Muffin: 118 Calories; 4g Tot Fat; 3g Sat Fat; 28mg Cholesterol; 239mg Sodium; 18g Carb; 1g Fiber; 14g Sugar; 2g Protein WEIGHT WATCHERS POINTS Old Points 2.5 & PointsPlus 3 & SmartPoints 6 & Freestyle 6 & myWW green 6 & blue 6 & purple 6 & future WW points

 What's In Store for My Rhubarb Patch?